Andale gets creative to watch team on big screen

-Friday night lights are back in the sunflower state as most high school teams took to the gridiron Friday.
+ANDALE, Kan.
+(KSNW) – Friday night lights are back as most high school teams took to the gridiron.

 But the kick-off to the season did not look like year’s past as many districts limited the number of fans in the stands so some teams had to get creative to watch their school.